GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Update permissions {: #update_permissions }

-Updating an extension with additional permissions with warnings may temporarily disable it.
+When an extension is updated to include a new  permission that [triggers a warning][section-warnings] it may temporarily disable it.
 The user will have to re-enable it after agreeing to any new warnings.

-If the extension is updated automatically it will be disabled until the user agrees to the new permissions.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/usZSh31pGiJxhhuKmM8B.png",
        alt="Extension has been disabled", height="398", width="297" %}